Tormak9970/simple-sudoku/README.md

-# simple-sudoku
+# Simple Sudoku

-A simple sudoku game that has changeable themes and saves with persistent data
+A simple minimalist sudoku game with customizable themes that saves state using persistent data.